stephenli2000/Zillow_Unit_WebScraper/README.md

 - **Why:** Understand (1) market trends around your property and (2) rent pricing.
 - **Not:** This software is not intended for scraping massive data automatically with no human involved.

+How to find out how many units offered by a property in San Jose?

+https://portal.sanjoseca.gov/deployed/sfjsp then search for property permit

 ## Setup
 ```bash
 python3 -m venv venv